rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ## Disallowing Multiple Inheritance

 Multiple inheritance can be fragile and error prone.
-So if you don't want to allow multiple inheritance in a class, you can do so by attaching a metaclass to the target class.
+So, if you don't want to allow the users to use a base class with any other base classes to form multiple inheritance, you can do so by attaching a metaclass to that target base class.

 ```python
 class NoMultiMeta(type):